|

 sfk partcopy infile -fromto startoffset endoffset outfile ...

-reads length bytes from infile at specified offset,
+reads a block of bytes from infile at specified offset,

 writing them into another file. if offset2 is specified,